 CAS MA 213

-Prereq: good background in high school algebra.
-Elementary treatment of probability densities, means, variances, correlation, independence, the central limit theorem, confidence intervals, and p-values.
+Undergraduate Prerequisites: good background in high school algebra. - Elementary treatment of probability densities, means, variances, correlation, independence, the central limit theorem, confidence intervals, and p-values.
 Students learn to answer questions such as how can a pollster use a sample to predict the uncertainty of an election?
 Students may receive credit for not more than one of the following courses: CAS MA 113, CAS MA 115, or CAS MA 213.
 Carries MCS divisional credit in CAS.
 Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Quantitative Reasoning II, Critical Thinking, Teamwork/Collaboration.
 4 cr.
-Tuition: $3180

 Top